 For many of us, the cooler winter months bring many barriers to exercising success.
 Alarm clock vs. warm snuggly bed is one that pops up before we even get out the door, and if we do manage to get up it's often a battle to train around shorter daylight hours.
 But don't panic!
 All you need is a little enthusiasm and these handy pointers to be on your way to a winter wonderland of fitness.

 - Plan ahead.
 As the saying goes "failing to plan is planning to fail" so prepare you week ahead.
 Sit down at the end of every weekend and literally diarise in your exercise for the week ahead.
 This pre-planning will help to ensure you have everything in order to make it happen.
-This includes: packing your gym bag, planning your food around sessions and arranging the family so training can be locked in.
+This includes: setting out your clothes, planning your food around sessions and arranging the family so training can be locked in.
 If you're still needing the extra push then plan to meet a friend or book into a group training session.

 - Rug up and warm up.
 Winter is generally unpredictably cold and changeable so always have 1-2 extra layers to warm up/down in.
 Ensure you are warmly dressed and then take the time (minimum of 10-15 mins) to slowly ease into your workout and also warm down at the finish.
 This will help avoid injury and limit unneeded stress on the body.
 Alternatively, head indoors, these days there is an indoor fitness solution to suit everyone!